 When is Charles III's coronation?

 Saturday 6 May 2023.
-As for timings, the coronation will take place in the morning, following a 'King's Procession' from Buckingham Palace.
+The coronation will take place at 11am, following a 'King's Procession' from Buckingham Palace.

 Where is the coronation taking place?

 Westminster Abbey.
-Charles will be the 40th monarch to be crowned at the Abbey, in a tradition that spans back to William the Conqueror, and is only bucked by Charles's rebellious great uncle, Edward VIII, who was never crowned.
+Charles will be the 40th monarch to be crowned at the Abbey, in a tradition that spans back to William the Conqueror, and is only bucked by Charles's great uncle, Edward VIII, who was never crowned, the rebel.
 The last coronation to take place here was, of course, that of Elizabeth II in June 1953.

 So is Charles not King until he's crowned?